eda-ricercatore/admin-notes/skill-set/higher-end-roles/computer-security.md

 	- You have excellent collaboration and communication skills;
 	- You are self-starting and self-motivating, willing to take initiatives and feel the responsibility for your project;
 	- You have good programming skill in Java, R, Python
 + skill set:
+	- Serving in the role of Senior Security Researcher, you will have a direct impact on the direction of the company by researching threats, understanding how they appear on the network, reversing malware and helping technically shape the product direction.
+	- Perform leading edge security research – malware analysis, fuzzing, web-based threats, network/protocol analysis, etc. – and generate intelligence which will be incorporated into the product
+	- Create and enhance the company's security content framework, including malware intelligence and the process workflow
+	- Research new threat detection technologies and investigate approaches
+	- Apply your expert insights and experience in classifying new threats and mitigation techniques
+	- Collaborate across Vectra to identify new detection models – working hand-in-hand with members of the data science team
+	- Pursue security research topics that contribute to the knowledge and enumeration of new threats
+	- Provide an attackers-eye-view to the evidence presented by Vectra products and educate customers to the technical nature of the threat
+	- 5+ years direct experience in areas of security research, malware analysis, networking/system administration or software development
+	- 5+ years of attack and penetration testing experience
+	- Advanced technical degree
+	- Knowledgeable in exploitation technology such as shellcode, heap spray, ROP, etc.
+	- Knowledgeable in network and application protocols, and traffic analysis (network forensics)
+	- Proficiency with reverse engineering tools like standard debuggers, IDA pro, etc.
+	- Proficiency with network traffic analysis and network forensics tools such as Wireshark and tcpdump
+	- Proficiency with host forensics and memory analysis tools related to studying active exploitation
+	- Knowledge of corporate security investigation and incident response processes, along with malware detection and mitigation technologies
+	- Solid programming skills with scripting languages such as Python
+	- Deep working knowledge of networking and network application concepts: TCP/IP, HTTP, TLS, FTP, IRC, RPC, DNS, SMB, Kerberos, etc.
+	- Strong problem solving, troubleshooting and analysis skills
+	- Excellent written and verbal communication skills
+	- Excellent inter-personal and teamwork skills
+	- Proactive, hard-working team player with a good sense of humor
+	- Self-driven, able to efficiently work remotely without close supervision
+	- Professional or academic research in advanced security threats
+	- Operational experience in infosec as an incident handler, administrator, or internal consultant
+	- Experience with big data technologies such as Hadoop and Spark
+	- Participation in the broader infosec community with requisite contacts and access to external intelligence sources
+	- Understanding the lifecycle and economics of modern malware and advanced threats
++ skill set:
+	- close familiarity with ad tech
+	- familiarity with Thompson sampling, contextual bandits, and related techniques
+	- familiarity with privacy-preserving ML techniques
+	- familiarity with security and fraud prevention (optional)
+	- ability to read and understand scientific papers and to reduce research findings into practice
+	- experience with software development via distributed development teams
+	- comfortable working in an open source setting
+	- excellent written and verbal communication skills in English
+	- proven record of getting things done
+	- good knowledge of python, or other language for model training, working knowledge of  C++/Rust for browser components
+	- MS or PhD in Computer Science; we may consider a related quantitative discipline in exceptional cases
++ skill set for Visiting Professor at Brave:
+	- San Francisco, London, Remote
+	- Brave is looking for visiting professors to join Brave for both short and long-term projects, especially in the summer.
+We are interested in having productive and well-published researchers working with us in the following areas:
+		* software and hardware security
+		* software reliability
+		* privacy
+		* blockchain
+		* cryptography
+		* performance
+		* privacy-preserving machine learning
+	- We are open to both local (San Francisco and London) arrangements.
+Candidates should expect to engage closely with researchers and engineers, but also to publish.
++ skill set:
 	- BLAH.
 + skill set: